myapos/chatRoom/README.md

 # Env variables

 If you want to use it in your machine you have to configure firebase settings with environment variables.
 Please see the example below.
 The values have to be replaced by the values of your app.
+Place these values in ~/.profile files and restart your machine to activate.

 - export APIKEY="XXXXXXXXXXXXXXXX"
 - export AUTHDOMAIN="XXXXXXXXXXXXXXXX"